bitnami/charts/bitnami/wordpress/README.md

 ## Upgrading

-Information on upgrading WordPress is available in the [tutorial on performing rolling upgrades with WordPress](https://docs.bitnami.com/tutorials/secure-wordpress-kubernetes-managed-database-ssl-upgrades/#perform-rolling-upgrades).
+Information on upgrading WordPress is available in the [guide on performing rolling upgrades with WordPress](https://docs.bitnami.com/tutorials/secure-wordpress-kubernetes-managed-database-ssl-upgrades/#perform-rolling-upgrades).

 ### To 9.0.0